 Life vests available for adults, children and babies.

 Transport to and from Ségou, personal insurances, accommodation in Ségou, other drinks, souvenirs, personal expenses.

 Papillon Reizen values taking her responsibility.
 That is why we pay a fair price for goods and services.
 Besides all our activities contribute to the Papillon funds.

 We travel partly by public transport (bus) and partly by minibus and pinasse arranged for our group.

-A good shape and flexible attitude are required for this journey, in which (sanitairy) facilities will be simple during our stay in Farako and Markala.
+A good shape and flexible attitude are required for this journey, in which (sanitairy) facilities are simple.

 For (practical) information on Mali click here.